Aldabra Giant Tortoise

 9. Their favourite prey items include prickly pear cactus, hibiscus flowers and coconuts.
 They can go without food or water for long periods.

-10. Tortoises are considered as reptiles and not amphibians because they are vertebrates that is they have a backbone.
-They are covered in scales.
-They breathe through the lungs.
+10. Tortoises are considered reptiles and not amphibians because they are vertebrates, that is, they have a backbone.
+Their head and legs are covered in scales, and they breathe through their lungs.

 Appearance And Anatomy Of Aldabra Giant Tortoise

 Aldabra giant tortoise is a species of large, herbivorous tortoise endemic to the Aldabra Atoll in Seychelles.
-It is the largest living species of tortoise and the second-largest reptile in the world, after the saltwater crocodile.
-The head is relatively small and blunt with a wide mouth that opens into a long neck.
-Their shells are light brown or tan with dark blotches and their skin is pale yellow.
-Their eyes and nostrils are located on the top of their heads.
-They have powerful thick legs and webbed feet.
-They have strong jaws and small air chambers inside their shells that help hold up their massive bodies.
+It is the largest living species of tortoise and the second-largest reptile in the world, after the Galapagos giant tortoise.
+The head is relatively small and blunt, with a wide mouth that opens into a long neck.
+Their shells are light brown or tan with dark blotches, and their skin is pale yellow.
+These tortoises' eyes and nostrils are located on the top of their heads.
+They have powerful, thick legs like an elephant and webbed feet.
+Aldabra giant tortoises have strong jaws and small air chambers inside their shells that help hold up their massive bodies.
 The carapace is high and convex, with prominent ridges on each scute.
-The plastron is small and flat, with two hinges that allow the animal to close its shell completely.
+Their plastron is small and flat, with two hinges that allow the animal to close its shell completely.
+The males have a concave plastron (belly shell) that aids in mating.

 Habitat And Distribution Of Aldabra Giant Tortoise